Chapter 14:

 “We're here.”

-“She saved the world, a lot.” read Marcel.
-“This is a tomb.”
+“That's Italian," said Marcel.
+"It says: she saved the world, a lot.
+This is a tomb.”

-Debuu-ni nodded and wept; openly, this time.
+Debuu-ni nodded and cried; openly, this time.
+Its body shaken with sobs.

-“Yes.” it whispered in a half-voice.
+“Yes,” it whispered in a half-voice.
 “No one is actually here: they don't leave anything behind when they go.
 I built it more as a tribute and as a place of remembrance.”

 It flapped its wings and faced the group.

 They shared a look.
 Then, Inês stepped forward and, with a practiced hand, lit a purple stick of incense on the small dais, stuck between abundant flowers.
 The smoke rose quickly, fragrant with calm odors.
-Soon, they saw through her eyes: a lonely young girl in a sunny Italian street, skipping, her backpack in hand; the same girl laying on the snowy ground of the forest they all knew too well, disoriented; that girl meeting her bug guardian, a terrified look on her face; her sleeping in the same room Inês and Lu had shared, Debuu curled up by her head, wondering aloud what the next day would bring.
+Soon, they saw through her eyes: a lonely young girl in a sunny Florentine street, skipping, her backpack in hand; the same girl laying on the snowy ground of the forest they all knew too well, disoriented; that girl meeting her bug guardian, a terrified look on her face; her, sleeping in the same room Inês and Lu had shared, Debuu curled up by her head, wondering aloud what the next day would bring.
 Then, she was stepping into the mirror, visibly nervous.
 They watched her dressed in a bright pink garment, leaping through the woods, dodging fireballs in the snow with courage and dexterity.
 After that, she beamed as she got celebrated by the villagers and laughed as she played with Debuu.
 They saw her cry at night, when it all got to be too much, and they saw her get weaker with every fight.
 Finally, she was laying down, her guardian by her side and the innkeeper in the corner of the room.
-The girl hadn't aged a day, but the lifetime she'd been put through was written over her face.
+The girl hadn't aged a day, but the lifetime she had been put through was penned over her face.
 She turned to Debuu and gave him a soft, bittersweet smile.

-“Make sure the next ones aren't alone in this.” she said in a whisper.
+“Make sure the next ones aren't alone in this,” she said in a whisper.

 Debuu wept.
-She closed her eyes and they saw black.
+She closed her eyes, and they saw black.

 The ash laid and the smoke had dissipated.
 Inês wiped a tear.
 Around her, Lu was shaking, Jin was turned around, concealing his face, and Marcel was pale, his head hanging low.

-“That was Henrietta.” said Debuu-ni.
+“That was Henrietta,” said Debuu-ni.
 “She was the first of many.”

 “I want you to be the last.”